Cha-K28/First-Milestone-Project/README.md

 The form works as it should and will not let the user submit without having a correct email address entered.

-The media queries also work as the should - for example the large picture on the home page will resize as the screen decreases in size.
+The media queries also work as they should.

 I tested the website on various different screen sizes and monitors.